The Agentic Coding FlywheelTL;DR Edition

 Why It's Useful

 AI agents need reusable context to be effective.
-MS doesn't just store skills—it learns which ones work.
-Thompson sampling optimizes suggestions over time, security systems (ACIP, DCG) keep content safe, and the MCP server makes skills native to any AI agent.
+MS doesn't just store skills—it learns which ones work via UCB bandit optimization.
+Context-aware auto-loading suggests skills based on project type.
+Pack contracts optimize token budgets.
+The MCP server makes skills native tools for any AI agent.

 Key Features